collinskirui/DevOps/jenkins/README.md

 </p>

-- At this point, you have completed a successful installation of Jenkins on your VM
+**At this point, you have completed a successful installation of Jenkins on your VM**

+GitHub  emoji!
+:+1: :sparkles: :tada: :octocat:

 ## Contributing